Persistent13/MSOnlineExt/README.md

 In order to assist with the development of this module telemetry the option to send telemetry is available.
 By default no telemetry is gathered.

-To enable telemetry run the command `Set-MSOnlineExtTelemetryOption -Participate $true` and then reload the module; to disable telemetry run the command `Set-MSOnlineExtTelemetryOption -Participate $false` and then reload the module.
+To enable telemetry run the command `Set-MSOnlineExtTelemetryOption -Participate 'Yes'` and then reload the module; to disable telemetry run the command `Set-MSOnlineExtTelemetryOption -Participate 'No'` and then reload the module.

 Data gathered includes: